rongierlach/bumpin.js/README.md

 # Bumpin.js

-I wanted to create a plugin that imitated effect speakers bumping to the music. :sunglasses:
+I wanted to create a plugin that imitated speakers bumping to the music. :sunglasses:

 Lots of bugs and currently only works as intended in Chrome.
 Feel free to post an issue.